CaptainPants/nodep-multipart-parser/readme.md

 This project's focus is a parser for multi-part HTTP content coming from XMLHttpRequest responses.

 Project goals:
-- Make it easy to parse multi-part HTTP resopnses
+- Make it easy to parse multi-part HTTP responses
 - No runtime dependencies
 - Compatibility with IE11